Planned LLS survey sites

 Joint Institute for Marine and Atmospheric Research

-As the clock rolled from Thursday 11/9 to Friday I walked into the lab to begin my next midnight to noon watch.
-Walking down the passageway towards the lab, from the cluster of people intently watching the screen, I knew the laser line scanner was finally collecting good data.
+As the clock rolled from Thursday, November 9, to Friday, I walked into the lab to begin my next midnight-to-noon watch.
+Walking down the passageway towards the lab, I could tell from the cluster of people intently watching the screen that the laser line scanner was finally collecting good data.
 The mood was almost jubilant.
-After a lot of effort to prepare for the cruise, a tough mobilization, and a frustrating day of collecting imagery that had a lot more glitches and problems that good views of the seafloor, we were finally getting what we came for.
-We were getting a nice picture of the seafloor and could clearly see rocks, sand, fish, different types of coral, occasional star fish, etc. Pretty exciting results and we had all kinds of conversations about what species we might be seeing, and what we expected to find in other areas.
-We continued surveying off the northwestern tip of Maui and then headed east, working up a gentle embankment onto a shelf at a depth of about 65 m or 215 ft.
-From there we headed several miles south.
-After the excitement of the northern site, one of the scientists described this stretch of seafloor as “epically boring and tedious,” but no one really minded.
-We knew that pretty shortly we’d get to an underwater wall that had lots of patches of hard coral reef, and luxuriant stands of black coral.
+After a lot of effort to prepare for the cruise, a tough mobilization, and a frustrating day of collecting imagery that had a lot more glitches and problems than good views of the sea floor, we were finally getting what we came for.
+We were getting a nice picture of the sea floor and we could clearly see rocks, sand, fish, different types of coral, occasional starfish, etc. These were pretty exciting results, and we had all kinds of conversations about what species we might be seeing, and what we expected to find in other areas.

 3-D bathymetry plot of LLS accident site